gr8lawrence/gr8lawrence.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you have any questions about me or would like to collaborate, feel free to send me an email.
+If you would like to collaborate or simply want to connect, feel free to shoot me an email using the button below.

 {%
   include button.html